Supporting NJ’s OLDER ADULT Community

-NJ Advocates for Aging Well (NJAAW, formerly NJ Foundation for Aging) has accomplished some great things in two decades, but there is so much more to do.
+NJ Advocates for Aging Well (NJAAW, formerly NJ Foundation for Aging) has accomplished some great things in 25 years, but there is so much more to do.
 Our priorities don’t veer too far from what we’ve been working on since 1998, however, they have been adjusted to address the needs of a changing older adult population.

 For New Jersey’s older adult population, NJAAW is an organization that is always there for them – an organization that works with tenacious persistence to see to it that every one of them is aware of and has access to programs, services and resources that can help them live well and age well in New Jersey.

 In terms of priorities, the issue of Economic Security is the overarching theme of all of NJAAW’s advocacy efforts.
 Starting with work in 2009 with the Elder Index, we have been focusing on the cost of living for seniors in NJ, as well as how many older adults fall below the Elder Index benchmark and how well support programs are helping to fill that gap.
 The Elder Index statistics continue to inform much of the advocacy work that NJAAW does, including housing, nutrition supports, caregiving and much more.

 NJAAW is a steadfast advocate and leader of age-friendly communities and ensuring New Jersey becomes an age-friendly state.
 If a community is age-friendly, it is really friendly for all.

 Much like economic security, ageism is another issue that cuts across all of our priorities.
 Ageism is a societal problem, most likely brought on by our own fears of the aging process and of our own mortality.
 NJAAW is dedicated to breaking down those myths and stigmas associated with the aging process.
 We want to assist in promoting a positive and realistic image of aging.
 If we acknowledge the blatant ageism that exists in our society, it will help us raise awareness of the needs of our older adults in NJ.